zward2/portfolios/README.md

 ## Requirements

+- use of html and css is fine
 - link to github and featured repos
 - links to any hosted projects such as industry project or personal project
 - online resume in html is an option as well